 A main goal of the Toxic Substances Control Act (TSCA) is to protect human health and the environment from unreasonable risks associated with toxic chemicals in U.S. commerce.
-Under the act, EPA may require manufacturers and processors of chemicals to develop, maintain, and claimed that developing the additives costs millions of dollars and takes several years.
-See Mike Soraghan, Two-thirds of Frack Disclosures Omit 'Secrets,' http://www.eenews.net/public/energywire/2012/09/26/1.
+154 Under the act, EPA may require manufacturers and processors of chemicals to develop, maintain, and report data on the chemicals' effects on health and the environment.
+EPA may also place certain restrictions on chemicals when the agency has a reasonable basis to conclude that they present or will present-an unreasonable risk of injury to health or the environment.
+156 However, EPA may regulate the chemicals only "to the extent necessary to protect adequately against such risk using the least burdensome requirements."